ashishKujur7/ashishKujur7/An informal advice to myself (and possibly others who may read it).md

 2. **Do the assignment and do it early.**
 Slacking off is not an excuse.
 Some questions on the quiz and/or the final examination are a variant of the questions on the assigments.
 Not only that, you actually get to test if you are "actually" learning the material that you are learning.
 If you postpone doing your assignments to the very last minute, you miss out on a lot of things.
-First, you do not get to write down your proper solutions and writing down is a important part of learning mathematics.
+One of them being: you do not get to write down your proper solutions and writing down is a important part of learning mathematics.
 If you put something down on paper, people can critique your solutions and you get feedback.

 3. **Study for the exam!**
 Speaking from personal experience, I like to mathematics but I do not like studying for exams.
 Studying for several subjects and revising everything is quite stressful.
 Do not let this tire you out.
 Revise whatever theory is needed for the exam/quiz, revisit the assignment problems that were given and do some extra problems from the textbook.